StarmanMartin/ChemotionApi/README.md

 sample.save()
 ```

-For all properties use something like:
+To see all possible properties use something like:

 ```python
 import json